Submitted by: Chip from Atlanta, GA

 Peel, core and slice the apples into quarters.
 Slice each quarter into ¼-inch thick squares.
 Set aside.

-Pour right into one non-stick 9 x 5 x 3 inch loaf pan and bake for 1 hour to 1 hour and 20 minutes.
+- Pour right into one non-stick 9 by 5 by 3 inch loaf pan and bake for 1 hour to 1 hour and 20 minutes.
 (If using a regular loaf pan, butter and flour the bottom and sides ahead of time.)